 Social lending can be a win-win solution for lenders and borrowers, who may both be able to find better rates than they might get elsewhere.
 However, they also come with their own set of problems through added risk.

-Increasingly, peer-to-peer platforms are creating their own 'safety net' funds to ensure that customers get their money back in such an event, so be sure to check what measures the site you use has against lending risks.
+Increasingly, peer-to-peer platforms are creating their own 'safety net' funds to ensure that customers get their money back in such an event.
+So be sure to check what measures the site you use has against lending risks.

 Many sites ensure that potential borrowers are credit checked and risk-assessed before you can lend to them.

-The money you lend is spread across a number of borrowers to minimise the risk of bad debt, so for example if you were to lend over £500, your money could be spread across 50 different borrowers.
+The money you lend is spread across a number of borrowers to minimise the risk of bad debt, so for example if you were to lend over £1000, your money could be spread across 100 different borrowers.

 Zopa also has protection in place for your money in the unlikely event that it were to go out of business – Zopa is not involved in the contracts you have with borrowers, so they remain legally binding and repayments still have to be made.

 You invest at least the minimum deposit and decide between high or low risk lending.